huixie90/cpp_papers/concat.lwg.feedback.md

 - [Done] that "expect" needs to be "except"
   - Hui: could not find any expect
   - Levent: I checked earliest revisions.
 No "expect" indeed.
 Not sure what this was.
-  - Hui: I found that in the mattermost chat, Thomasz suggested wording for concat-bidi which has expect.
+  - Hui: I found that in the mattermost chat, Tomasz suggested wording for concat-bidi which has expect.
 It should refer to that.
 I also used his suggested wording now

 # Todos